internetimagery/internetimagery.github.io/news/_posts/2017-02-01-new-month-new-projects.md

 One of the things we use photo organizers for, is to make it easier to search through photo metadata and find the needle in the haystack.

-If I have a birthday we want to find, we should be able to search for it and see images all related to it.
-If we want to limit that search to a certain person at the birthday we should be able to do that also.
+If I have a birthday I want to find, I should be able to search for it and see images all related to it.
+If I want to limit that search to a certain person at the birthday I should be able to do that also.

 **WE CAN**